Chest percussion and expiratory vibrations

 Vibration: uses a tremorous action over the area in which the hand is placed on the chest wall during expiration and is thought to increase expiratory flow rates as well as provide kinetic energy transmission into the lung tissue and cause changes in intrathoracic pressures.
 This technique can be a difficult technique for caregivers to learn for home management.

-Percussion is often performed using either one or two hands, always using a cupped hand.
+Percussion is often performed using either one or two hands, using a cupped hand when the child’s chest wall surface area is safe for the whole hand (Fig. 1)

-Modify frequency and pressure as required to ensure comfort of patient
+Modify frequency and force of percussion as required to ensure comfort of patient

 Encourage patient where possible to perform deep breathing exercises